AOL83/Remember-Me-By-Trade/README.md

 ## Design
 ----

 The site's owner wanted a modern 2022-style website.
-They decided on a six-color scheme incorporating a pastel tone colour pallet from [ColorSpace](https://mycolor.space/), we checked the colour pallet using [EigthShapes Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23faf8f6%2C%0D%0A%2300a4fcd9%0D%0A%234244b9%0D%0A%23191641%0D%0A%23536075de&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) So I decided to go with a simple design as thy chose an eight colour palette scheme of an off-white, a shade of gray (used only on styling the navbar and footer) and these were used in contrast with a light blue for the hover state.
-The dark blue colour and off-white combination for the button's statics state gives the buttons the highest rating in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for text/background.
+They decided on a six-color scheme incorporating a pastel tone colour pallet from [ColorSpace](https://mycolor.space/), we checked the colour pallet using [EigthShapes Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23faf8f6%2C%0D%0A%2300a4fcd9%0D%0A%234244b9%0D%0A%23191641%0D%0A%23536075de&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) So I decided to go with a simple design as they had chosen an eight colour palette scheme of an off-white, a shade of gray (used only on styling the navbar) these were used in contrast with a light blue for the hover state of the buttons.
+The dark blue colour and off-white combination for the button's statics state this gives the buttons the highest rating in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for text/background.

 ![Contrast Grid](assets/images/contrast-grid.png)